 Growth and population for affected area.
 According to US Census data, between 1980 and 1990, the District's service population grew by 771 people; between 1990 and 2000, the population increased by 610 people; and between 2000 and 2010, there was also a population growth of 610 people.
 By 2035, the service area population is expected to grow to 42,400 according to the District's Urban Water Management Plan (2011).
 Location and characteristics of any disadvantaged unincorporated communities within or contiguous to the sphere of influence.
 There are no disadvantaged unincorporated communities (DUCs) located within, or contiguous to, the North Coast County Water District (NCCWD).
 Present and planned capacity of public facilities, adequacy of public services, and infrastructure needs or deficiencies related to sewers, municipal and industrial water, and structural fire protection in any disadvantaged, unincorporated communities within or contiguous to the sphere of influence.
 There are no disadvantaged unincorporated communities (DUCs) located within, or contiguous to, the NCCWD.
 Financial ability of agencies to provide services.
 The NCCWD is an enterprise retail water delivery district with close to a built-out service area.
-The District's revenue sources are primarily service charges, sales tax (90 percent), and property tax (6 to 7 percent) plus miscellaneous revenues.
+The District's revenue sources are primarily service charges and water sales (90 percent), and property tax (6 to 7 percent) plus miscellaneous revenues.
 The revenue versus expenditure trends are positive overall with the cost of purchasing water increasing gradually over the past five to 10 years along with pumping electrical charges and other related expenses.
 The District has established an unallocated reserve fund and been investing in repair and upgrade of its infrastructure.
 The District appears to be operating in a positive financial manner overall.
-Status of, and opportunities for, shared facilities.
-NCCWD has a number of agreements with other agencies and private companies to increase operational efficiencies, including: • Interties with Westborough Water District to serve both agencies • Interties with the City of Daly City for emergency water needs • Contract services for legal counsel (Hanson Bridgett), IT support (Clear Design), District engineers, billing software support (Incode), audits (JJACPA, Inc.), and mail support (Data Prose) Accountability for community service needs, including government structure and operational facilities.
-The NCCWD is governed by a five-member Board of Directors elected at large from residents within the District.
-The Board meets every third Wednesday of the month at 7:00 PM in the District's Board Room.
-All meetings are open and accessible to the public.
-Meeting agendas are posted five calendar days prior to meetings on the NCCWD website.
-Regular and Special Board Meetings are held in the evenings; Committee and